tiy-curtissimo/201705-fullstack/front-end_with_angular_1/creating_a_custom_service.md

 title: >-
   Creating a Custom Service
 description: >-
-  Create an Angular 1 service that provides access to localStorage.
+  Create an Angular 1 service that provides access to local and session storages.
 ---

 In this assignment, we will create a service that allows our Angular